 The obvious: pumpkin spice everything.
-Starbucks released their PSL this week (much to the chagrin of many), and it got me excited to start experimenting in the kitchen with pumpkin, squash, and all-things spice.
+Starbucks typically releases their Pumpkin Spice Latte, so loads of people are ready to start experimenting in the kitchen with pumpkin, squash, and all-things-spice.

 But let me ask you a question: when you think of fall, what kind of recipes come to mind?
 Think back to being a kid, to high school, to college.
 What were the recipes or foods that got you into the fall spirit?
 Share them, and the stories behind them, with your readers.

 With the start of fall comes the start of football here in the U.S.!
 For many of us, that also means the start of football snacking season — and Google agrees!